Jayanth2209/Mini-Task-4/Project 2.md

 To build a Weather Station that displays weather information and predicts forthcoming weather situations
 Project Link : [Project 2 : Mini Task 2](https://github.com/Jayanth2209/Mini-Task-2/blob/master/Project%202.md)
 ## Project Pipeline:
-Sensors (Temperature, Humidity and Pressure) --> NodeMCU --> IoT Cloud --> Raspberry Pi --> LCD Display
+Sensors (Temperature, Humidity and Pressure) --> NodeMCU --> IoT Cloud --> NodeMCU --> LCD Display
 So, the pipeline consists of two parts:
 * The Transmitting End : Sensors and NodeMCU - NodeMCU collects data from all the sensors and sends it to an open, online IoT platform and the data is processed
-* The Receiving End : Raspberry Pi and LCD Display - Raspberry Pi collects this processed data and drives the LCD display
+* The Receiving End : NodeMCU and LCD Display - NodeMCU collects this processed data and drives the LCD display
 The user can also access the Weather information online, on the IoT platform from anywhere and locally, an LCD display is used to display the Weather information.
 ### Transmitting End:
 Temperature (LM35), Humidity (DHT11) and Pressure (BMP180) sensors + NodeMCU